SKYSURF-4: Panchromatic HST All-Sky Surface-Brightness Measurement Methods and Results: Sky-SB Measurement Results

-Overall, Figure \ref{fig:sky_vs_wave_pole} highlights the need for Project SKYSURF, as no sky-SB measurements across the entire UV-to-Near-IR range exist.
-The shape of our sky-SB measurements agree well with other models and predictions, although some differences are still present.

-At wavelengths shortward of 0.5 \micron{}, our sky-SB measurements agree with \cite{kawara_2017}, \cite{bernstein_2002}, and \cite{giavalisco_2002}.
-This indicates that the amount of EBL present at UV wavelengths is small.
-The F300X filter falls below the expected range, but there are only three unique positions representing this point.
-As discussed in Section \ref{sec:methods}, this reiterates that the Per-clip method likely underestimates the sky-SB in UV wavelengths, especially when there are not enough unique positions represented.
+In summary the shape of our sky-SB measurements agree well with other models and predictions, although some differences are still present as discussed above.
+At wavelengths shortward of 0.5 \micron{}, our sky-SB measurements in general agree with \cite{kawara_2017}, \cite{bernstein_2002}, and \cite{giavalisco_2002}, which may suggest that the amount of EBL present at UV wavelengths is small.

 Between 0.5 \micron{} and 0.8 \micron{}, some SKYSURF measurements do not seem to agree with other measurements.
 The \cite{bernstein_2002} points are expected to be higher since their measurements include the flux from objects fainter than AB $\simeq23$ mag, where SKYSURF excludes the flux from all resolved objects.
-The F555W and F475W filters are often used for stellar population studies, and thus contains many observations of nebulae and star clusters that can raise the sky-SB level.
-Both of these WFC3/UVIS filters contain images of the Large Magellenic Cloud that were not automatically filtered out by target name, thus raising the measured sky-SB.
-Additionally, many WFC3/UVIS measurements (e.g., WFC3/UVIS F775W) are less reliable because they have significantly fewer reliable images (see Table \ref{tab:fraction_reliable}).
 The offset between SKYSURF measurements and \cite{kawara_2017} indicates a potential for some Diffuse Light signal between 0.5 \micron{} and 0.8 \micron{}.

-SKYSURF points greater than $0.8$ \micron{} agree with other measurements, although the \cite{aldering_2001} ZL model appears to overestimate sky-SB levels in the Near-IR.
+SKYSURF points greater than $0.8$ \micron{} agree with other measurements, although the \cite{aldering_2001} ZL model appears to overestimate sky-SB levels in the near-IR.
+This model is a solar spectrum that has been reddened and scaled, and thus includes many free parameters that could cause the offset seen here (namely the reddening factor).
 The COBE/ DIRBE sky-SB measurement \citep{hauser_1998} is brighter because it includes all EBL, while our sky-SB measurements ignores discrete objects.
 The CIBER \citep{matsuura_2017} measurements also include all EBL flux.
-If we instead compare to the \cite{kelsall98} ZL model using the three \citetalias{carleton_2022} points, there still remains a possibility of a Diffuse Light signal.
-We estimate a new Diffuse Light signal using these measurements in Section \ref{sec:diffuse_light_limits}.
+The offset in sky-SB measurements between this work and \citetalias{carleton_2022}, most notably in F125W and F160W, imply that Diffuse Light limits will be lower than in \citetalias{carleton_2022}.
+We describe this in detail in Section \ref{sec:diffuse_light_limits}.